-Navigating through different topics is now easier with our comprehensive Navigational Guides section that is designed to allow you to pick a GENERAL topic of your choosing and expand on the “All You Need To Know” aspect of said topic including a CONCENTRATION section to go into the specializations included under that career choice.
+Navigating through all of the vast amount of degree fields one can enter into is now easier with our comprehensive Career Guides section that is designed to allow you to pick a general degree topic of your choosing, such as the field of “Law”, and learn every aspect of said topic.
+Included with most sections is a “Best Concentrations” section to go into the specializations in that degree field.

 Accounting is the study and process of systematic gathering and analysis of financial information and statements for business operations.
 Accountants need to be thorough with records as they are responsible for preparing or overseeing the preparation of legal documents and sending data to their respective agencies, organizations, regulators or tax collectors.
 It is a degree that you should seriously consider if you are interested in numbers, recording transactions, organizing data, weighing and making financial projections.

 A career that involves the gathering, organizing, recording, verifying and reporting of transactions, Accounting is a sought-after degree that leads to a wealth of job options.
 This degree develops in every student the skills necessary for financial transactions such as business funds, profits, assets, equity and liability for small agencies, big firms, and government establishments.
 In a decade, demand for Accounting jobs is expected to rise by about 10%, according to the Bureau of Labor Statistics.